Lazy-Solutions/AdvancedSceneManager/docs/guides/Scene loaders.md

 There are four scene loaders included with ASM:

-- **RuntimeSceneLoader** — uses [UnityEngine.SceneManagement](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.html).
-Always active in play mode.
+- **RuntimeSceneLoader**, uses [UnityEngine.SceneManagement](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.html).
+Used by default in play mode.

-- **EditorSceneLoader** — uses [UnityEditor.SceneManagement.EditorSceneManager](https://docs.unity3d.com/ScriptReference/SceneManagement.EditorSceneManager.html).
-Used outside of play mode.
+- **EditorSceneLoader**, uses [UnityEditor.SceneManagement.EditorSceneManager](https://docs.unity3d.com/ScriptReference/SceneManagement.EditorSceneManager.html).
+Used by default outside of play mode.

-- **AddressablesSceneLoader** — uses Unity's [Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html) system for loading scenes marked as addressable.
+- **AddressablesSceneLoader**, uses Unity's [Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html) system for loading scenes marked as addressable.
+Only available if addressables package is installed.

-- **NetcodeSceneLoader** — used when working with Unity's [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/), syncing scenes across clients and servers.
+- **NetcodeSceneLoader**, used when working with Unity's [Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/), syncing scenes across clients and servers.
+Only available when netcode for gameobjects package is installed.

 > Runtime and Editor scene loaders are **global** — they match all scenes unless overridden.
-Addressables and Netcode scene loaders are **non-global** — only apply to scenes flagged for them.
+Addressables and Netcode scene loaders are **non-global** — only apply to scenes flagged to use them.

 To flag a scene to use a specific loader, use: